murtuzaalisurti/matrices/readme.md

 <img src="assets/Screenshot (487).png" width="450"> <img src="assets/Screenshot (489).png" width="450">

 >Note: The above images are not of the 'main' branch.
 They are a result of changes made in branch 'design'.
+Currently, it only supports operations on 2x2 and 3x3 matrices.
+Support for a wide range of matrices will soon be available.

 ---